-\emph{Code and data availability $-$} The code implementing the algorithm for both QA and SA based circuit compilation is distributed through the VulQano \cite{vulqano_0.1.2} python package, while the code, the data to generate the plots, and the figures of this work are available via Zenodo \cite{datasets_and_figures}.
+The code implementing the algorithm for both QA and SA based circuit compilation is distributed through the VulQano \cite{vulqano_0.1.2} python package, while the code, the data to generate the plots, and the figures of this work are available via Zenodo \cite{datasets_and_figures}.